 - Iout is desired output current 3A

-Switching power supplies are not recommended for beginners as most of their circuits are connected to potentially fatal mains voltage.
+Switching power supplies are not recommended for beginners as most of their circuits are connected to potentially dangerous mains voltage.

-Poor design can result in mains voltage reaching the output and capacitors may retain dangerous voltage even after disconnecting from the mains.
+Poor design can result in mains voltage reaching the output and capacitors may provide dangerous voltage even after disconnecting from the mains.

-Be in this project at your own risk and I do not assume responsibility for any injuries or property damage.
+Be in this project at ones own risk and I do not assume responsibility for any injuries or property damage.

 Leave a Reply